declared-as-ala/PDF-editor/README.md

 ---

-Made with ❤️ using React, TypeScript, and Python
+Made with ❤️ using React, TypeScript, and pdf-lib - **100% frontend, zero backend!**